-New Castle County Police Department Dover Police Department Wilmington Police Department
+New Castle County Police Department

+Dover Police Department

-Overtime enforcement to arrest violators of the state's speeding laws on days of the week and times of the day when speeding-related crashes have occurred.
+• Overtime enforcement to arrest violators of the state's speeding laws on days of the week and times of the day when speeding-related crashes have been prevalent.
 Officers will be directed to conduct enforcement at locations where speeding-related crashes have occurred.